oznogon/gattaibushido-public/rules/02_pilots.md

 A Pilot with a higher Synapse stat has a much closer relation to the deep resiliency that protects humanity in its push to the stars.
 She excels at weathering all that the war can throw at her, often to the detriment of her own martial power.
 A Pilot with a higher Circuit stat instead has a greater connection to the weapons and machines that she must employ, sacrificing resilience for a stronger reserve of applied power.

 Your rank in this stat determines the balance between your maximum Buffers and Charges.
-Your base Buffers pool is set by your Synapse Stat, while your maximum pool of Charges is set by your Circuit stat.
+Your base Buffers pool is equal to your Synapse Stat, while your maximum pool of Charges is equal to *twice* (2x) your Circuit stat.

 ### Managing Your Commitments